git-it-blake/Habitat-Releases/README.md

 ## Acknowledgements

-Habitat is a labor of love for the macOS ecosystem.
-While the project is original and all code in this app is written from scratch, the spirit and direction of individual tools were **inspired** by the incredible work of the independent macOS developer community — in particular the attention to detail that apps have brought to their respective domains.
+The spirit and direction of individual tools were **inspired** by the incredible work of the independent macOS developer community — in particular the attention to detail that apps have brought to their respective domains.

 ---